jnbli/EE-Emerge-2020-SnapLights/README.md

 # SnapLights

 Snaplights is project that uses face recognition and clap detection to play the game of tic-tac-toe.
 It is a two-player game.
 In this project, 9 [Adafruit Neopixel LEDs](https://www.adafruit.com/product/1487) are arranged in 3-by-3 patterns in a wooden frame with a camera and a microphone attached to the frame.
-The [Open MV H7](https://openmv.io/products/openmv-cam-h7) camera is used for the face recognition.
-[KY-037 Microphone sensor](http://sensorkit.en.joy-it.net/index.php?title=KY-037_Microphone_sensor_module_(high_sensitivity)) for the clap detection, and the neopixels to display the output.
+The [Open MV H7](https://openmv.io/products/openmv-cam-h7) camera is used for the face recognition, [KY-037 Microphone sensor](http://sensorkit.en.joy-it.net/index.php?title=KY-037_Microphone_sensor_module_(high_sensitivity)) for the clap detection, and the neopixels to display the output.
 Players choose their spot with their face and double clap to confirm.
 The first to claim three spots in a row wins!

 # Getting Started